CasellaJr/Fluke-tutorial-ECAI25/README.md

 ## 📂 Structure
 - `1_fluke_custom_alg.ipynb` : Demonstrates how to extend fluke with a new custom algorithm.
 - `2_fluke_krum.ipynb` : Shows how to implement and evaluate a robust aggregation technique (e.g., Ť Krum) within fluke.
-- `3_fluke_malicious.ipynb` : Explores setting up a malicious client scenario and evaluating its impact on federated training.
+- `3_fluke_lgfedavg.ipynb` : Shows how to handle clients-server communication.
 - `README.md` : This file.

 ## 🛠 Prerequisites